 Spinal Tumor Treatment: Radiation Therapy and Radiosurgery

-Radiation therapy and radiosurgery are types of localized, or site-specific, non-invasive therapies that deliver highly focused beams of radiation to the tumor site, while minimizing damage to healthy tissue surrounding the tumor.
+Radiation therapy and radiosurgery are types of localized, or site-specific, non-invasive therapies that deliver highly focused beams of energy to the tumor site, while minimizing damage to healthy tissue surrounding the tumor.

 Radiation therapy and radiosurgery